innocodive/lets-learn-es2015/Arrays.md

 	console.log(view2.byteOffset);              //10
 ```

-2 - 2nd way to create a Typed Array is passing a single element to the constructor.
+2 - Pass a Single element to a constructor to create a Typed Array.
 This arguments represents a number of elements not the byte size.

 ```javascript
 	let integers = new Int8Array(5);